 Healthcare Motivation: One of the stock Melodramatic Hooks that a character can have, and often sees use with Killers and Thieves.

-Hitler's Time Travel Exemption Act: First: there aren't any portals opening up to the early 1900s.
-With that said, this trope can be averted or played straight.
+Hitler's Time Travel Exemption Act: This trope can be averted or played straight.
 If you kill Hitler's ancestors in 1850 under normal circumstances, an equivalent genocidal dictator will be butterflied into existence and probably have Hitler's soul to boot.
 Erasing Hitler from the timestream entirely would require taking control of appropriate feng shui sites in and around Germany and triggering a Critical Shift in the timeline.
 (This generally requires a lot more work and organization than a lone PC group can arrange.)

 Lemony Narrator: The books are written in a breezy, snarky style with a few jokes seeded through the various chapters.